yathishlax/Stock-Sentiment-using-news-Headline/README.md

 Goal:
 This project is basically focused on identifying the stock movement based on news headlines.
-It is applied in following two vectorizing methods.
+It is applied in following Bag of words model.vectorizing methods.
-1.Bag of words model.
-2. TF-IDF model

 Source:
 The source of this dataset is from Kaggle.com scrapped from yahoo finance